GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 This exercise is about acquiring data and mechanisms to upload acquired data into a database.
 We will work with two data sources from The Netherlands.
 One is the Dutch National Bureau of Statistics, aka CBS, (for plain stats data), the other is the Dutch National Georegistry (for spatial data).
 The two data sources connect with each other and would allow some interesting combinatorial experiments.

 The first dataset that we have an interest in are statistics per municipality on household garbage amounts.
-(As collected by trucks.)
+(As collected by garbage pick-up trucks.)
 The data that we will obtain indicates for different garbage types the average volume per household per year.
 A description is here, though in Dutch: <a href="https://opendata.cbs.nl/ODataApi/odata/83452NED/TableInfos">table information</a>.
 Use google translate for some indications.

 We will take it easy here and suggest you the Python script to obtain this data.
-The script actually codes for two ways to do so.
-Use only one, and/or try out the other, just to understand how it is done.
-Clearly you eventually want to upload into the database only one dataset.

 [ Incidentally, this exercise makes use of package cbsodata.
 It is documented here: https://media.readthedocs.org/pdf/cbsodata/latest/cbsodata.pdf.
 Only so you have a reference; there is no immediate need to chase that link. ]